Avaz Alakbarov

-Avaz Alakbarov Akbar oglu (Əvəz Ələkbərov Əkbər oğlu) (born July 23, 1952) is an Azerbaijani politician and scientist who served as Minister of Finance of Azerbaijan Republic from July 1999 to April 2006.
+Avaz Alakbarov Akbar oglu (Əvəz Ələkbərov Əkbər oğlu) (born July 23, 1952) is an Azerbaijani prominent economist, state, public political figure and doctor of economical science who served as Minister of Finance of Azerbaijan Republic from July 1999 to April 2006.

 Biography

-Dr Alakbarov was born in the village of Jil, Gegharkunik, Armenian SSR.
+Dr Alakbarov was born in the village of Jil, Chambarak, Armenian SSR.
 He graduated with an Honorary Diploma in Economics from Azerbaijan State Institute of National Economy (now Azerbaijan State University of Economics) named after Dadash Bunyadzade in 1973.
 From 1973 to 1974, he served in the Soviet Armed Forces Units in Belarus.
 Alakbarov's career began as an accountant at Baku's construction company in 1973.
 From 1975 until 1981, Dr. Alakbarov worked in the position of Senior Economist with the Ministry of Agriculture of Azerbaijan SSR, "Azergurashdirmatikinti" Trust.
 He later held Head of the Planning Department and Deputy Chief of the Trust on Economic Issues.

 From 1981 to 1984, Dr. Alakbarov held the Financial Planning Department's Senior Assessor and from 1984 to 1991 Deputy Head of the Economics Department in the Council of Ministers of Azerbaijan SSR.
 He became the Head of Azerbaijan branch of Pension Fund of USSR in 1991.
 He was appointed by Presidential decree as the Chairman of the Board of Azerbaijan Pension Fund in 1991.
 Then he spent 1992 through 1999 serving as Chairman of the State Social Protection Fund of the Azerbaijan Republic.

 Alakbarov was appointed Finance Minister by President Heydar Aliyev on July 11, 1999, and served as minister until October 2003.
 On November 5, 2003, government reshuffle, President Ilham Aliyev confirmed Avaz Alakbarov as Finance Minister of Azerbaijan Republic and later on April 18, 2006 Ilham Aliyev dismissed him from his position replacing him with Samir Sharifov.

 He participated as a speaker at international and bilateral interstate conferences in the United States, Great Britain, China, Turkey, Switzerland, Belgium, Norway, Russia, Saudi Arabia, Denmark, India, and various other countries.

 He was a member of New Azerbaijan Party Political Board from May 2000 till June 2013.

 In 2003 received an Academic degree as a Candidate in Economic Sciences.
 Dr. Alakbarov is a full member of the International Academy of Management since June 9, 2005.
 He wrote several books dealing with the Socio-economic development of Azerbaijan Republic to receive an Academic degree of Doctor of Economic Sciences.